We’Ced Youth Media

 • Grant/Scholarship

-We’Ced Youth Media equips young people with media and storytelling skills to uplift their stories and the stories of their communities and amplifies youth voice through media partnerships and encourages civic engagement through community health reporting.
+We’Ced Youth Media equips young people with media and storytelling skills to uplift their stories and the stories of their communities.
+We aim to amplify youth voice through media partnerships and encourage civic engagement through community health reporting.

 Interested in joining?